wiktor-szp/home-lab-windows-server/README.md

 \\DC01\CompanyData

 Access is granted through the appropriate Active Directory security group rather than directly assigning permissions to individual users.

 ---

-Helpdesk Troubleshooting Practice

-Alongside the infrastructure lab, I practice troubleshooting scenarios similar to real IT support tickets.

-Topics include:

-* Windows performance issues
-* CPU and RAM analysis
-* Windows Update
-* Event Viewer
-* Windows services
-* Print Spooler
-* DNS troubleshooting
-* DHCP
-* IP configuration
-* Default Gateway
-* ping
-* ipconfig
-* nslookup
-* tracert
-* PowerShell
-* Network connectivity troubleshooting
-* Basic incident investigation and root-cause analysis

-The objective is not only to fix an issue, but to understand **why it happened and how to verify the solution**.

----